benlau/quickfuture/README.md

 Custom Type Registration
 ========================

-By default, QFuture<T> is not a standard type recognized by QVariant.
+By default, QFuture<T> is not a standard type recognized by QML.
-Therefore, it can not be used in QML.
-You have to register QFuture<T> as a QMetaType per template type in order to get rid the error message.
+It must be registered as a QMetaType per template type in order to get rid the error message.

 The same rule applies in Quick Future too.
 Common types are pre-registered already.